marcusoftnet/marcusoftnet.github.io/_posts/2015-01-27-koa-and-the-referenceerror-promise-is-not-defined.md

 ---
 layout: post
-title: Koa and the ReferenceError Promise is not defined.
+title: "Koa and the 'ReferenceError: Promise is not defined.'"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-27T19:52:38.000Z
+date: 2015-01-27 19:52:38
 tags:
  - Koa
  - Javascript
  - Tools
 ---

 M: "... hahaha, exactly.
 And speaking of RT*M, you know what I did yesterday?"